8 Surprising Sleep Health Benefits That Will Make You Want to Sleep

 3. Cardiovascular Health

-Restful sleep reduces your risk of contracting cardiovascular diseases, including heart attacks and strokes.
-Rejuvenating rest helps maintain healthy blood pressure and reduce strain on the heart as it pumps blood and oxygen throughout your body.8
+Getting good sleep lowers your chance of getting heart diseases, like heart attacks and strokes.
+Restful sleep helps keep your blood pressure healthy and lowers the stress on your heart as it moves blood and oxygen around your body.8

 4. Cognitive Function and Memory